 The Digital 300 series uses RS485 receivers that are protected from bus over-voltages and will not be damaged if connected to a bus without a driver or pull up resistors.
-Switch 4 on top of the unit selects 120-ohm termination resistors if this particular instrument is the last one in a long cable length (prevents miscommunications due to reflections).
+The option to enable 120-ohm termination resistors is available via the display or digital command.
+They should be used if this particular instrument is the last one in a long cable length (prevents miscommunications due to reflections).
 This is not normally necessary for short cables.
 Do not have more than one instrument with these resistors enabled on any one cable run as this will load down the cable.
 Hastings ships RS485 instruments without the resistors enabled.